Chiaki (television personality)

-Chiaki (千秋), full name Chiaki Fujimoto (藤本 千秋, Fujimoto Chiaki), is a Japanese tarento whose career ranges from singing, designing baby clothes, voice acting, and other similar pursuits in the entertainment industry.
+Chiaki (千秋), full name Chiaki Fujimoto (藤本 千秋, Fujimoto Chiaki), is a Japanese tarento whose career ranges from singing, designing baby clothes, voice acting, and similar pursuits in the entertainment industry.

+She is well known for being the current voice actress of Dorami in the Doraemon television anime series.

 Biography

-Chiaki was born in Maizuru, Kyoto, on October 26, as the daughter of the chairman of Nippon Sheet Glass.
+Chiaki was born in Maizuru, Kyoto, on October 26 as the daughter of the chairman of Nippon Sheet Glass.
 Due to her father's job, she moved to Ichihara, Chiba soon after her birth.
 At the age of three, she started to take piano lessons, and continued for twelve years until she graduated from middle school.
 Although acting as a weird childish girl is her show business image, she is in fact known as a very well-mannered business person, as a result of exchanging letters with her mother who taught her etiquette when she was around 9 years old.
 At middle school she practiced kendo as part of a school club.

 In 1991, she won first place in a tarento audition TV programme hosted by Fuji TV.
 Afterwards, she played Nontan's voice, and also sang the theme song for the same popular anime about a cat.
 She became a successful singer as the lead vocalist and guitarist of the electronic rock group "Pocket Biscuits", formed as an instant music trio in a popular reality show-like comedy programme hosted by a comedy duo "Utchan Nanchan" in 1995.
 The group's second single "Yellow Yellow Happy" sold a million copies.
 In 1998, the trio performed their hit number at the annual New Year's Eve music show Kōhaku Uta Gassen, with a rival music trio "Black Biscuits" featuring Taiwanese actress Vivian Hsu.
 They made two more million selling records but decided to cease their singing career in 2000.

 Chiaki married Shōzō Endō, of the comedy duo Cocorico, in July 2002.
-However, they got divorced in December 2007.
-They have a daughter, Iroha, born in 2003.
+However, they divorced in December 2007.
+They have a daughter, Iroha, who was born in 2003.
 As of 2024, it was revealed that the two became good friends and Chiaki was allowed by Endo to visit his home.

-She has also performed voice acting roles, providing the voice for Blanky in the Japanese dub of the Brave Little Toaster film series, and Dorami in the 2005 Doraemon series and its movies from 2007 to 2017.
+She has also performed voice acting roles, providing the voice of Blanky in the Japanese dub of the Brave Little Toaster film series, and the voice of Dorami in the 2005 Doraemon animated television series and the Doraemon feature films from 2007 to 2017.